 At the Service of Remembrance, Bishop London said a prayer for each of the 23 people who were identified as buried in Padstow Cemetery.

 The Diocese of Edmonton owns the cemetery and it is accessible to the public in a fenced-off area along Township Road 564 (Padstow Road).
-To the best of Chambers' knowledge, the Edmonton diocese owns 26 cemeteries and an additional 4 memorial properties (two memorial gardens and two columbariums).
+To the best of Chambers' knowledge, the Edmonton diocese owns 26 cemeteries and 4 additional memorial properties.

 Read more about the Padstow Ceremony restoration in a story by Brad Quarin, editor of the Mayerthorpe Freelancer